 Cleansing your face, that is.
 Adding microdermabrasion and exfoliation, especially with an electronic brush, to your daily face cleansing routine is important in getting rid of any residual toxins and sticky particles like soot.
 Your skin will be left feeling (and looking) clean and fresh.
-This is one type of cleanse that will always be on trend!
+This is one type of cleansing that will always be on-trend!

 Protecting the body’s natural barrier is imperative.
 Wearing sunscreen even when it’s not particularly sunny out is important to protect your skin from the sun’s powerful and harmful UV rays.
 These rays can act as a skin cell accelerator.
 With appropriate skin protection, you can reduce your chance of accelerated aging, evidence of dark spots, and skin cancer development.